 - City of Sugar Land v.
 Ballard, 174 S.W.3d 259 (Tex.App.--Houston [1st Dist.]
 2005)

 - Flores v.
 City of Palacios, 381 F.3d 391 (5th Cir.
 2004)

-- Norman also handled a different, but somewhat similar police employment case that did not involve civil service law, in which a Texas court of appeals found a provision in a collective bargaining agreement between a city and a local police association void because the provision was based on an unconstitutional delegation of the city’s exclusive power to set and enforce police disciplinary policy.
-The collective bargaining agreement had contained a provision which provided for a citizen review committee to make the final decision regarding police officer discipline, but the court of appeals struck down that portion of the agreement which limited the city’s authority to discipline police officers under Texas law.
+- In a somewhat similar police employment case that did not involve civil service law, a Texas court of appeals found a provision in a collective bargaining agreement between a city and a local police association void because the provision was based on an unconstitutional delegation of the city’s exclusive power to set and enforce police disciplinary policy.
+The collective bargaining agreement contained a provision which provided for a citizen review committee to make the final decision regarding police officer discipline, but the court of appeals struck down that portion of the agreement which unconstitutionally limited the city’s authority to discipline police officers under Texas law.

 - In addition to handling public employment matters, Norman also frequently represents governmental entities and law enforcement personnel in civil litigation stemming from police arrests and use of force.
 In one such case, a police officer shot and fatally wounded an individual after he physically attacked the officer when the officer responded to investigate a reported mental health crisis that involved a risk of danger.
 The decedent’s family sued the chief of police who supervised the officer alleging the chief failed to properly train the officer concerning use of deadly force.
 The Fifth Circuit Court of Appeals found no evidence the chief was deliberately indifferent to the decedent’s constitutionally protected rights.